• Skip to primary navigation

 • Cornstarch.
 Also known as corn flour this thickening agent helps the custard thicken nicely.
 I tried numerous recipes with just egg yolks as the thickener but found the corn starch helped stabilize the eggs in the custard which resulted in a silky smooth custard.

 Because this is a thicker style custard would be great in a cake layer too.
+To make this more of a pourable-style custard reduce the cornstarch in the recipe to 1 tablespoon.

 Baking is a science and to really achieve the best results I highly recommend investing in a kitchen scale.
 This OXO Kitchen Scale is the one I use and is also the number one recommended kitchen scale by Cook's Illustrated.
 Think about it -what one person scoops into a "cup" is completely different from what someone else scoops!